turtlesec-no/turtlesec-no.github.io/working.md

 * For up to a total of 24 days per each 12 month period
 * You are entitled to paid time off for caring for sick children ("omsorgsdager") how many will depend on your family situation
 * This "care leave" can also be self-reported
-* You will receive your full salary during your self-reported illness or care leave.
+* You will receive your full salary during your self-reported illness or care leave
+* For illnesses beyond the self-reporting days above, a doctors note can be supplied
-* For longer illnesses the state agency NAV will cover your salary up to 6 G (where a "G" is index regulated and in 2021 it is about 100.000 NOK)
+* For illnesses longer than 16 consecutive days, the state agency NAV will cover your salary up to 6 G (where a "G" is index regulated and in 2021 it is about 100.000 NOK)

 Notes